coar-repositories/coar-vocabularies-website/webroot/content/resource_types/BW7T-YM2G/index.md

 ---
 title: layout design
 uri: http://purl.org/coar/resource_type/BW7T-YM2G
-description: 'Layout-design (topography) means the three-dimensional disposition, however expressed, of the interconnections of an integrated circuit, or such a three-dimensional disposition prepared for an integrated circuit intended for manufacture the elements of an integrated circuit (at least one of which is an active element) and of some or all.
-[Source: https://www.wipo.int/edocs/lexdocs/laws/en/hk/hk028en.pdf]'
+description: "Layout-design (topography) means the three-dimensional disposition, however expressed, of \nthe elements of an integrated circuit (at least one of which is an active element) and of some or all of the interconnections of an integrated circuit, or such a three-dimensional disposition prepared for \nan integrated circuit intended for manufacture [Source: https://www.wipo.int/edocs/lexdocs/laws/en/hk/hk028en.pdf]"
 deprecated: false
 layout: concept
 related: []